382982408/divine/README.md

   -e REF_EXON_ONLY, --ref_exon_only REF_EXON_ONLY
                         the annotation process only runs on RefSeq coding regions 0:No, [1]:Yes
-  -c CADD, --cadd CADD  use CADD prediction score, 0:No, [1]:Yes -H HGMD, --hgmd HGMD  enable HGMD (requires a license), [0]:No, 1:Yes -k VKNOWN, --vknown VKNOWN
+  -C CADD, --cadd CADD  use CADD prediction score, 0:No, [1]:Yes -H HGMD, --hgmd HGMD  enable HGMD (requires a license), [0]:No, 1:Yes -k VKNOWN, --vknown VKNOWN
                         apply variant-level pathogenic annotation (e.g.,